 Welcome to Year 2!

-We are looking forward to working with Year 2 this year.
 We are always busy bees in Year 2 so we will make sure we keep our class page full of all the interesting work they are doing along with any important information you need for the year.

 Miss Neville, Mrs Woodley and Dr Gould.